 The Temple of Artemis was adorned by many fine sculptures and statues.
 The inside was gilded and painted and according to legend many of the sculptures were tributes to the Amazons who were said to have founded Ephesus.
 Unfortunately, all that remains is a single column and some rubble on the ground.
 Some of the stone is believed to have been used for the nearby mosque and most of the archaeological remains have been removed to the British Museum.

 It is known that the first Ephesus settlement was built around the Temple of Artemis, which was destroyed by an earthquake.
-After the quake the people built a new temple more imposing than the last wit the support of Roman empire.
-The Temple of Artemis was once one of the 7 wonders of the world.
+After the quake, the people built a new temple more imposing than the last with the support of the Roman empire.

-New excavations and explorations on the Temple of Artemis are said to be in the works and they anticipate 10 years of archaeological work to be underaken.
+New excavations and explorations on the Temple of Artemis are said to be in the works and they anticipate 10 years of archaeological work to be undertaken.
 This is an image of what the Temple of Artemis was said to look like.